 Databricks: per-user authentication (U2M OAuth)¶

-DataHub can run Databricks queries as the calling user instead of as a single shared service identity.
+Datahub can run Databricks queries as the calling user instead of as a single shared service identity.
 This unlocks Unity Catalog row-level security (RLS), per-user audit trails, and least-privilege access — without changing how your existing service-principal integrations behave.

 When to choose oauth_u2m¶